komuw/naz/PITCHME.md

 # topics
 1. SMPP spec intro
 2. SMPP & python intro
 3. current lay of the land
-    3.1 problems with current solutions
 4. naz intro
-    4.1 architecture
-    4.2 usage
 5. naz features
-    5.1 async
-    5.2 observability
-    5.3 Rate limiting
-    5.4 Throttle handling
-    5.5 Queuing
 6. then what?

 ---
 ## 1. SMPP spec intro
-The SMPP protocol is an open protocl designed for transfer of short message data between a Message Center(SMSC/USSD server etc) & a SMS application system.
+The SMPP protocol is designed for transfer of short messages between a Message Center(SMSC/USSD server etc) & an SMS app system.
-SMPP is based on the exchange of request and response protocol data units(PDUs) between the client/ESME and the server/SMSC over an underlying TCP/IP network connection.
+It's ased on exchange of request/response protocol data units(PDUs) between the client and the server over a TCP/IP network.

 ---
-#### 1.1 sequence of requests¶
+#### 1.1 sequence of requests
 ![Image of sequence](docs/sequence.png)

 ---